Search

 Avocado oil on rustic wooden table

 For cooking, avocado oil has a higher smoke point at 520°F than all available olive oils, so it’s suitable for higher heat or high heat cooking.
 Avocado oil, rich in oleic acid like olive oil, is shown to reduce LDL (bad) cholesterol levels and triglyceride levels.
 It also has a good ratio (3:1) of omega-3 to omega-6 fats.
-Omega-3 fats protect and feed the heart and brain, and all your organs.
+Omega-3 fats protect and feed the heart, brain, and all your organs.
 You want to consume more of this fat.
 That’s why it’s one of the healthier oils available and is a solid choice if you’re looking for a good option when cooking at higher temperatures and ingesting good fats.

 While more expensive than olive oil (although the prices are coming down slowly as it becomes more popular), using avocado oil for high-heat cooking gives you more options.